module Homotopy.Space.Suspension.Pi2 {} (grp : ConcreteGroup ) (hg : HSpace (grp .B)) where

 where

 To show this coherence, we can use the wedge connectivity lemma.
-It will suffice to do so when, in turn, when and then to show that these agree.
-In either case we must show something like which is easy to do with the pre-existence coherence lemmas ∙∙-introl and ∙∙-intror, and the H-space unit laws.
+It will suffice to do so, in turn, when when and then to show that these agree.
+In either case we must show something like which is easy to do with the pre-existing coherence lemmas ∙∙-introl and ∙∙-intror, and the H-space unit laws.

 merid-μ : a b inc (merid a sym (merid G₀) merid b) inc (merid (μ a b))